wcyb/MT02/README.md

 At this point you should have 2 BIN files.
 One with U-Boot and the other with OpenWRT (**initramfs** version).

+_There is an alternative to the process described below, but a better solution is to make a copy of the ART partition._
+_The mentioned alternative can be found after the description of the partition copy process._

 Since what we will create is incompatible with what is pre-installed, we need to make a copy of the ART partition.
 To do this, connect to the repeater using a USB-UART converter (baud 115200 8N1, 3.3V signal level) and enter the following commands: